 We often create new elements in our jQuery code by providing an HTML string to the \$ () function or to DOM insertion functions.
-For example, we create a quite large HTML fragment in Listing 12.9 in order to produce many DOM elements.
+For example, we create quite a large HTML fragment in Listing 12.9.
 This technique is fast and concise.
-There are circumstances when it is not ideal, however; we might, for instance, want to escape special characters from text before it is used, or apply style rules that are browser-dependent.
-In these cases, we can create the element and then chain on additional jQuery methods to alter it, as we have done many times in the past.
-In addition to this standard technique, the \$ () function itself provides an alternative syntax to achieve the same result.
+There are circumstances when it is not ideal, however: we might, for instance, want to escape special characters from text before it is used, or apply style rules that are browser-dependent.
+In these cases, we could create the element and then chain on additional jQuery methods to alter it.
+The \$ () function itself provides an alternative syntax that might be more appealing, though.

 Suppose we want to introduce headings prior to each of the tables in our document.
-We can use an .each() loop to iterate over the tables and create an appropriatelynamed heading prior to each one:
+We can use an .each() loop to iterate over the tables, and create an appropriatelynamed heading prior to each one:

 '''

 $(document).ready(function() {

 $('table').each(function(index) {

+'''

+'''

-var table = tins;
+var $table = $(this);

 $('', {

 id: 'table-title-' + index,

 'class': 'table-title',

 text: 'Table ' + (index + 1),

 data: {'index': index},

-click: function(event) {
+click: function() {

-event.preventDefault();

 $table.fadeToggle();

+return false;

 },

 css: {glowColor: '#00ff00'}

 }).insertBefore($table);

 });

-});

 '''

-Providing an options object as the second argument to the \$() function has the same effect as first creating the element then passing that object to the .attr() method.
-As we know, this method lets us set DOM attributes such as the id value of the element and its class.
+Providing a map of options as the second argument to the \$() function has the same effect as first creating the element, then passing that map to the .attr() method.
+As we know, this method lets us set DOM attributes, such as the id of the element.

 The rest of the options in our example, however, might be a little confusing at first.
-We are specifying:

-- The text inside the element - Custom additional data

-- A click handler - An object containing CSS properties
+We are specifying the text of the heading, additional data, and a click handler, for instance.
 These are not DOM attributes, yet they get set all the same.
-The shorthand \$() syntax is able to handle these because it first checks to see if a jQuery method exists with the given name, and if so, it calls it instead of setting the attribute of that name.

-Because jQuery gives methods precedence over attribute names, we must take care in cases where meaning might be ambiguous; for example, the size attribute of <input> elements, which cannot be set this way because a .size() method also exists.

-This shorthand () syntax, along with the .attr() function, can handle even more features through the use of hooks.
+It turns out that this shorthand \$() syntax, along with the .attr() function, can handle a large number of additional DOM features through the use of hooks.